ibmresilient/resilient-community-apps/fn_symantec_dlp/README.md

 -->
 ##### Configure Symantec DLP Custom Attributes

-2 Custom attributes are used by the DLP integration to hold relevant information from the Resilient platform. `ibm_soar_case_id` is used as a predicate for filtering out already imported incidents and avoiding duplication.
+Two DLP Custom Attributes are used by the DLP integration to hold relevant information from the IBM SOAR platform.

+`ibm_soar_case_id` custom attribute is used for filtering out already imported to SOAR incidents and avoiding duplication.
 Without this custom attribute in place, there is a potential for incident duplication.

+`ibm_soar_case_url` custom attribute is used to provide a live link from Symantec DLP to IBM SOAR.

-In Symantec DLP navigate to `System > Incident Attributes > Custom Attributes`
+To create the custom attribute in Symantec DLP navigate to `System->Incident Attributes->Custom Attributes`

  ![screenshot: finding-attribute-page ](./doc/screenshots/finding-attributes-page.png)

- You will be given the option to configure settings such as status values for incidents and custom attributes.
-Select the option to add a new custom attribute and create a `ibm_soar_case_id` custom  attribute.
+Select the option to Add a new Custom Attribute and create an `ibm_soar_case_id` and an `ibm_soar_case_url` custom  attribute.

  ![screenshot: adding new attribute](./doc/screenshots/adding-an-attribute.png)
  ![screenshot: adding new attribute form](./doc/screenshots/new-attribute-form.png)